srikanta-skg/TechnicalPaper/Technical_report.md

   This method has both Packet Filtering Firewall as well as Application firewall to enhance security.

-  Hybrid firewall has Packet Firewall and Application firewall in series as a result this method has the higest secirity compared to other types of wirewall.
+  Hybrid firewall has Packet Firewall and Application firewall in series as a result this method has the higest secirity compared to other types of firewall.

   ## Limitation of Firewall